 - Maritozzi and Breakfast Pastries from Roscoli Café: In my research prior to this trip, I came across a pastry that I knew Olivia would love called Maritozzi.
 It is a sweet roll that is split almost completely down the middle and filled with fresh whipped cream.
 Again, so simple but totally next level.
 This was my favorite café in Rome is located in the Campo de Fiori area which is where my Airbnb was.
 The staff was amazing and so kind.
 They make their cappuccinos with with little hearts in the foam.
 You have to feel happy when your coffee has hearts in it!

 - Porchetta Sandwich: If you are looking for a quick, cheap lunch that packs a punch, this is it.
-There was a forno near my AirBnb that had these sandwiches for $5.
+There was a forno, Bacanna le Roma, near my AirBnb that had these sandwiches for $5.
 They are huge and pack a ton of flavor.
 Porchetta is an Italian craft that requires mastery.

 - Roman Style Pizza: When most people think of pizza, the traditional Napoli style is usually what comes to mind.
 Roman Style is vastly different.
 The dough is fluffy with a crunch.
 It is very easy to eat on the go and is sold by the weight.
 When you walk in, you will see at least 10 different flavors.
 It is hard to not order them all.

-I will include the places that I went down below.
 The heart of Italy lies in her cuisine.
 The biggest recommendation that I can make is that you need to try be open minded and try new things when you go.
+There are many different foods to eat in Rome, Italy.
+You can also look at companies like Carrani Tours for custom Italy itineraries.
+Don’t be afraid to try new things.
 If you have any questions, please let me know!